Wheels of Aurelia: Reception

 According to the review aggregator website Metacritic, the Windows version of Wheels of Aurelia received "mixed or average reviews", while the Switch version received "generally unfavorable reviews".
 Italy's Eurogamers Manuel Stanislao reviewed the PlayStation version, was interested by the premise and the "captivating" soundtrack but stated it was only suitable for a niche audience.
 Rosa Piermarco writing for IGN Italy reviewed the PlayStation version, and was very positive about how unique an experience it was.

 Critics praised Wheels of Aurelias presentation and graphical interface.
 Gita Jackson for Kotaku was very positive about the graphics, noting it to capture the themes of Italian neorealist film despite being a modern game.
 Jackson also praised the game's atmosphere, commenting on the setting of Italian life during this period being particularly interesting.
-Piermarco of IGN Italy praised its graphics and art style, citing the "nice low poly graphics and two-dimensional portraits" of the characters being inspired by 1970s comics, likening them to Lanciostory and Skorpio Nintendo World Report reviewer David Lloyd shared similar praise, noting the combination of beautiful artwork and the original music score captures the essence of 1970s Italy.
-Suriel Vazquez for review magazine Game Informer were responded positively particularly on its immersion.
+Piermarco of IGN Italy praised its graphics and art style, citing the "nice low poly graphics and two-dimensional portraits" of the characters being inspired by 1970s comics, likening them to Lanciostory and Skorpio Suriel Vazquez for review magazine Game Informer responded positively particularly on its immersion.

-Lloyd found the story and characters uninteresting and criticized having to replay the game from the beginning in order to unlock different endings, rather than choosing specific points in the game.
 However, some reviews questioned the game's substance.
 Edge said it is a "shame the journey itself can't match the poignancy of the final destination".
 When reviewing the Nintendo Switch release, Switch Players Liam Langan was disappointed for it being too short especially as one of the first visual novels on the platform.
 Langan also commented on the game's value for money, saying "Maybe if the game was longer I might’ve had more time to warm into the story and I may have been able to enjoy Wheels of Aurelia a little more."
 Liam Doolan's piece for Nintendo Life shared similar opinions, calling the visual novel aspects "lacklustre", but the gameplay "even worse".
 Vazquez cited the games' "aesthetically flawless" graphics and the "accurate historical reconstruction"; however, it was less appreciative of the driving mechanics and lack of real interaction with the story.